ballerina-platform/ballerina-dev-website/learn/getting-started/building-a-data-service/building-a-data-service.md

 ## Exposing the Database via an HTTP RESTful API

-After you have defined the methods necessary to manipulate the database, you can expose these selectively via an HTTP RESTful API.
-For this, you would first need to import the Ballerina [`HTTP` module](https://central.ballerina.io/ballerina/http).
+After you have defined the methods necessary to manipulate the database, expose these selectively via an HTTP RESTful API.
+For this, first need to import the Ballerina [`HTTP` module](https://central.ballerina.io/ballerina/http).

 ```ballerina
 import ballerina/http;
 ```

 ### Creating a Service
 Afterwards, you can create a service as follows.
-This would create an endpoint `/employees` on port `8080` which can be accessed on a browser by visiting `locahost:8080/employees` after executing the command `bal run`.
+This creates an `/employees` endpoint on port `8080` which can be accessed via a browser by visiting `http://locahost:8080/employees` after executing the command `bal run`.

 ```ballerina
 service /employees on new http:Listener(8080) {